circleci/circleci-docs/docs/local-development.md

 # Local Development Instructions

+##README.md
+Bitbucket Pipelines Pipe: AWS Elastic Beanstalk
+Deploy your code using AWS Elastic Beanstalk.

+YAML Definition
+Add the following snippet to the script section of your bitbucket-pipelines.yml file:

+- pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+  variables:
+    AWS_ACCESS_KEY_ID: '<string>' # Optional if already defined in the context.
+    AWS_SECRET_ACCESS_KEY: '<string>' # Optional if already defined in the context.
+    AWS_DEFAULT_REGION: '<string>' # Optional if already defined in the context.
+    AWS_OIDC_ROLE_ARN: "<string>" # Optional by default.
+Required for OpenID Connect (OIDC) authentication.
+    APPLICATION_NAME: '<string>'
+    ENVIRONMENT_NAME: '<string>'
+    ZIP_FILE: '<string>'
+    # S3_BUCKET: '<string>' # Optional.
+    # S3_KEY: '<string>' # Optional.
+    # VERSION_LABEL: '<string>' # Optional.
+    # DESCRIPTION: '<string>' # Optional.
+    # WAIT: '<boolean>' # Optional.
+    # WAIT_INTERVAL: '<integer>' # Optional.
+    # WARMUP_INTERVAL: '<integer>' # Optional.
+    # COMMAND: '<string>' # Optional.
+    # DEBUG: '<boolean>' # Optional.
+Variables
+Basic usage
+Variable	Usage
+AWS_ACCESS_KEY_ID (**)	AWS access key.
+AWS_SECRET_ACCESS_KEY (**)	AWS secret key.
+AWS_DEFAULT_REGION (**)	The AWS region code (us-east-1, us-west-2, etc.) of the region containing the AWS resource(s).
+For more information, see Regions and Endpoints in the Amazon Web Services General Reference.
+AWS_OIDC_ROLE_ARN	The ARN of the role you want to assume.
+Required for OpenID Connect (OIDC) authentication.
+See Authentication.
+APPLICATION_NAME (*)	The name of the Elastic Beanstalk application.
+ENVIRONMENT_NAME (*)	Environment name.
+ZIP_FILE (*)	The application source bundle to deploy (zip, jar, war).
+S3_BUCKET	Bucket name used by Elastic Beanstalk to store artifacts.
+Default: ${APPLICATION_NAME}-elasticbeanstalk-deployment.
+S3_KEY	Bucket location used by Elastic Beanstalk to store artifacts.
+Default: ${APPLICATION_NAME}/${VERSION_LABEL}.
+VERSION_LABEL	Version label for the new application revision.
+Default: ${APPLICATION_NAME}-${BITBUCKET_BUILD_NUMBER}-${BITBUCKET_COMMIT:0:8}.
+DESCRIPTION	Description for the new application revision.
+Default: a URL pointing to the pipeline result page.
+WAIT	Wait for deployment to complete.
+Default: false.
+WAIT_INTERVAL	Time to wait between polling for deployment to complete (in seconds).
+Default: 10.
+WARMUP_INTERVAL	Time to wait for 'Green' or 'Yellow' environment's health (in seconds).
+Default: 0.
+COMMAND	Command to be executed during the deployment.
+Valid options are all, upload-only, deploy-only.
+Default: all.
+DEBUG	Turn on extra debug information.
+Default: false.
+(*) = required variable.
+This variable needs to be specified always when using the pipe.
+(**) = required variable.
+If this variable is configured as a repository, account or environment variable, it doesn’t need to be declared in the pipe as it will be taken from the context.
+It can still be overridden when using the pipe.
+Advanced usage
+If COMMAND is set to upload-only

+Variable	Usage
+AWS_ACCESS_KEY_ID (**)	AWS access key.
+AWS_SECRET_ACCESS_KEY (**)	AWS secret key.
+AWS_DEFAULT_REGION (**)	The AWS region code (us-east-1, us-west-2, etc.) of the region containing the AWS resource(s).
+For more information, see Regions and Endpoints in the Amazon Web Services General Reference.
+AWS_OIDC_ROLE_ARN	The ARN of the role you want to assume.
+Required for OpenID Connect (OIDC) authentication.
+See Authentication.
+APPLICATION_NAME (*)	The name of the Elastic Beanstalk application.
+COMMAND (*)	Command to be used.
+Use upload-only here.
+ZIP_FILE (*)	The application source bundle to deploy (zip, jar, war).
+S3_BUCKET	Bucket name used by Elastic Beanstalk to store artifacts.
+Default: ${APPLICATION_NAME}-elasticbeanstalk-deployment}.
+VERSION_LABEL	Version label for the new application revision.
+Default: ${ENVIRONMENT_NAME}_${BITBUCKET_COMMIT:0:8}_YYYY-mm-dd_HHMMSS).
+DESCRIPTION	Description for the new application revision.
+Default: "".
+DEBUG	Turn on extra debug information.
+Default: false.
+(*) = required variable.
+This variable needs to be specified always when using the pipe.
+(**) = required variable.
+If this variable is configured as a repository, account or environment variable, it doesn’t need to be declared in the pipe as it will be taken from the context.
+It can still be overridden when using the pipe.
+If COMMAND is set to deploy-only

+Variable	Usage
+AWS_ACCESS_KEY_ID (**)	AWS access key.
+AWS_SECRET_ACCESS_KEY (**)	AWS secret key.
+AWS_DEFAULT_REGION (**)	The AWS region code (us-east-1, us-west-2, etc.) of the region containing the AWS resource(s).
+For more information, see Regions and Endpoints in the Amazon Web Services General Reference.
+AWS_OIDC_ROLE_ARN	The ARN of the role you want to assume.
+Required for OpenID Connect (OIDC) authentication.
+See Authentication.
+APPLICATION_NAME (*)	The name of the Elastic Beanstalk application.
+COMMAND (*)	Command to be used.
+Use deploy-only here.
+ENVIRONMENT_NAME (*)	Environment name.
+VERSION_LABEL	Version label for the new application revision.
+Default: ${ENVIRONMENT_NAME}_${BITBUCKET_COMMIT:0:8}_YYYY-mm-dd_HHMMSS).
+WAIT	Wait for deployment to complete.
+Default: false.
+WAIT_INTERVAL	Time to wait between polling for deployment to complete (in seconds).
+Default: 10.
+WARMUP_INTERVAL	Time to wait for 'Green' or 'Yellow' environment's health (in seconds).
+Default: 0.
+DEBUG	Turn on extra debug information.
+Default: false.
+(*) = required variable.
+This variable needs to be specified always when using the pipe.
+(**) = required variable.
+If this variable is configured as a repository, account or environment variable, it doesn’t need to be declared in the pipe as it will be taken from the context.
+It can still be overridden when using the pipe.
+Details
+This pipe deploys a new version of an application to an Elastic Beanstalk environment associated with the application.

+With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.
+Elastic Beanstalk reduces management complexity without restricting choice or control.
+You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

+For advanced use cases and best practices, we recommend build once and deploy many approach.
+So, if you have multiple environments we recommend using the COMMAND variable to separate your CI/CD workflow into different operations / pipes:

+COMMAND: 'upload-only': It will upload the artifact and release a version in Elastic Beanstalk.
+COMMAND: 'deploy-only': It will deploy the specified version to the desired environment(s).
+Prerequisites
+An IAM user is configured with sufficient permissions to perform a deployment to your application and upload artifacts to the S3 bucket.
+You have configured the Elastic Beanstalk application and environment.
+An S3 bucket has been set up to which deployment artifacts will be copied.
+Use name ${APPLICATION_NAME}-elasticbeanstalk-deployment to automatically use it.
+Authentication
+Supported options:

+Environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+Used by default.

+Assume role provider with OpenID Connect (OIDC).
+More details in the Bitbucket Pipelines Using OpenID Connect guide Integrating aws bitbucket pipeline with oidc.
+Make sure that you setup OIDC before:

+configure Bitbucket Pipelines as a Web Identity Provider in AWS attach to provider your AWS role with required policies in AWS setup a build step with oidc: true in your Bitbucket Pipelines pass AWS_OIDC_ROLE_ARN (*) variable that represents role having appropriate permissions to execute actions on AWS Elastic Beanstalk resources
+Examples
+Basic example:
+Upload the artifact application.zip and deploy your environment.

+script:
+  - pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+    variables:
+      AWS_ACCESS_KEY_ID: $AWS_ACCESS_KEY_ID
+      AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY
+      AWS_DEFAULT_REGION: 'us-east-1'
+      APPLICATION_NAME: 'my-app-name'
+      ENVIRONMENT_NAME: 'production'
+      ZIP_FILE: 'application.zip'
+Upload the artifact application.zip and deploy your environment.
+AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_DEFAULT_REGION are configured as repository variables, so there is no need to declare them in the pipe.

+script:
+  - pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+    variables:
+      APPLICATION_NAME: 'my-app-name'
+      ENVIRONMENT_NAME: 'production'
+      ZIP_FILE: 'application.zip'
+Advanced example:
+Deploy a new version of your CloudFormation stack with OpenID Connect (OIDC) alternative authentication without required AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.
+Parameter oidc: true in the step configuration and variable AWS_OIDC_ROLE_ARN are required:

+- step:
+    oidc: true
+    script:
+      - pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+        variables:
+          AWS_DEFAULT_REGION: $AWS_DEFAULT_REGION
+          AWS_OIDC_ROLE_ARN: 'arn:aws:iam::123456789012:role/role_name'
+          APPLICATION_NAME: 'my-app-name'
+          ENVIRONMENT_NAME: 'production'
+          ZIP_FILE: 'application.zip'
+Upload the artifact application.zip and create a version deploy-$BITBUCKET_BUILD_NUMBER-multiple in Elastic Beanstalk.

+- pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+  variables:
+    AWS_ACCESS_KEY_ID: $AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY
+    AWS_DEFAULT_REGION: $AWS_DEFAULT_REGION
+    APPLICATION_NAME: 'application-test'
+    COMMAND: 'upload-only'
+    ZIP_FILE: 'application.zip'
+    S3_BUCKET: 'application-test-bucket'
+    VERSION_LABEL: 'deploy-$BITBUCKET_BUILD_NUMBER-multiple'
+Upload the artifact application.zip to the custom S3 bucket location:

+- pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+  variables:
+    AWS_ACCESS_KEY_ID: $AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY
+    AWS_DEFAULT_REGION: $AWS_DEFAULT_REGION
+    APPLICATION_NAME: 'application-test'
+    COMMAND: 'upload-only'
+    ZIP_FILE: 'application.zip'
+    S3_BUCKET: 'application-test-bucket'
+    S3_KEY: 'environment_prod'
+    VERSION_LABEL: 'deploy-$BITBUCKET_BUILD_NUMBER-multiple'
+Deploy your version deploy-$BITBUCKET_BUILD_NUMBER-multiple into the environment production and wait until the deployment is completed to see the status.

+- pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+  variables:
+    AWS_ACCESS_KEY_ID: $AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY
+    AWS_DEFAULT_REGION: $AWS_DEFAULT_REGION
+    APPLICATION_NAME: 'application-test'
+    COMMAND: 'deploy-only'
+    VERSION_LABEL: 'deploy-$BITBUCKET_BUILD_NUMBER-multiple'
+    ENVIRONMENT_NAME: 'production'
+    WAIT: 'true'
+Deploy multicontainer Docker environment as an AWS Elastic Beanstalk application to AWS Cloud and wait until the deployment is completed to see the status.
+You can find the complete source code for the sample multicontainer app by following this link example-aws-elasticbeanstalk-deploy-docker-multicontainer repository.

+- step:
+    name: Build docker-multicontainer-v2 App
+    script:
+    - zip -r docker-multicontainer-v2.zip cron.yaml Dockerrun.aws.json .ebextensions php-app proxy
+    artifacts:
+    - docker-multicontainer-v2.zip
+- step:
+    name: Deploy to AWS EBS
+    caches:
+      - pip
+    script:
+    - pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+      variables:
+        AWS_ACCESS_KEY_ID: $AWS_ACCESS_KEY_ID
+        AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY
+        AWS_DEFAULT_REGION: 'us-east-1'
+        APPLICATION_NAME: 'test-ebs-multi-docker'
+        ENVIRONMENT_NAME: 'TestEbsMultiDocker-env'
+        ZIP_FILE: 'docker-multicontainer-v2.zip'
+        WAIT: 'true'
+Deploy your version deploy-$BITBUCKET_BUILD_NUMBER-multiple into the environment production and wait 60 sec. until the deployment is completed to see operational status of the environment; then extra wait 30 sec. for environment's health status Green or Yellow to make sure that your app instances are available and processing requests.

+- pipe: atlassian/aws-elasticbeanstalk-deploy:1.0.0
+  variables:
+    AWS_ACCESS_KEY_ID: $AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY: $AWS_SECRET_ACCESS_KEY
+    AWS_DEFAULT_REGION: $AWS_DEFAULT_REGION
+    APPLICATION_NAME: 'application-test'
+    COMMAND: 'deploy-only'
+    VERSION_LABEL: 'deploy-$BITBUCKET_BUILD_NUMBER-multiple'
+    ENVIRONMENT_NAME: 'production'
+    WAIT_INTERVAL: 60
+    WARMUP_INTERVAL: 30
+    WAIT: 'true'
+Support
+If you'd like help with this pipe, or you have an issue or feature request, let us know on Community.

+If you're reporting an issue, please include:

+the version of the pipe
+relevant logs and error messages steps to reproduce
+License
+Copyright (c) 2018 Atlassian and others.
+Apache 2.0 licensed, see LICENSE.txt file.
 There are two ways to work on CircleCI docs locally: with Docker and with [Ruby](https://www.ruby-lang.org/en/)/[Bundler](https://bundler.io/).

 ## 1. Local Development with Docker (recommended)